-A cookie is a small text file that our Site saves onto your computer or device when you use the Site that provides us certain information about your activities.
-Cookies allow the Site to remember your actions and preferences and recognize you or your browser.
+What are cookies and web beacons / pixel tags?
+A cookie is a small text file that our Sites save onto your computer or device when you use the Sites that provides us certain information about your activities.
+Cookies allow the Sites to remember your actions and preferences and recognize you or your browser, along with some information you provided.
 Web beacons / pixel tags are small graphics on a webpage that monitor your activity when viewing a webpage.

-- make our Site function properly;
+- make our Sites function properly;

 - provide personalized experiences;